flngsquirrl/LittleLemonOnboarding-RN/README.md

 ## Description
 Capstone project for Meta React Native Specialization on Coursera.

+## Wireframes
+[Wireframes for this prject](assets/images/wireframes/wireframes.png) were created with Figma.

  ## Screens

 ### iOS (Simulator: iPhone 15 Pro, iOS 17.0)